 2017 Update: Our visit has brought good news, but the bad news has overwhelmed the faint rays of hope.
 The good news is that a vaquita count revealed that there are at least 100 vaquitas alive.
 Everywhere we go there is a presence of Naval and military officers on the vast beaches in San Felipe.
 Their mandate is to enforce a total ban on marine activity for the rescue operation that has been publicized by the likes of Leonardo Di Caprio and the president of Mexico, as well as 1 billion pesos allocated to the rescue of the species.
 The bad news is that the efforts to save the species have been aborted as of November 6, 2017.
 During the third week of October and six month old calf was captured and scientists were able to sequence the genome of this little animal.
 Sadly, the stress was just too much and it had to be released again.
 On Saturday, November the 4th, there was much excitement when a mature fertile female was located and brought into the 46 square-meter floating pen which has been created close to the town of San Felipe.
 Sadly, within a day she started showing signs of serious stress and was released, but died shortly after release.
 This death was the final reason for the decision to terminate the program.
 The extinction of this species is a now a certainty, unless gill fishing is terminated immediately - something that is unlikely with the overwhelming commercial greed that has prevailed.
 Oh, and did we mention that the Sea of Cortez has been recognized as a rich source of ocean based oil?
 The exploration companies and waiting in anticipation for the go-ahead to start exploring in these uniquely protected waters that are sheltered from any hurricanes and storms.

-To really appreciate the very special relationship we as humans have with these precious animals including co-dependency, enjoy this video:
+Finally, for an example of the very special relationship we as humans have with these precious animals including co-dependency, enjoy this video:

 the sumatran rhinoceros